doableware/djongo/docs/docs/documentation/djongo/integrating-django-with-mongodb.md

 2. Run `manage.py makemigrations <myapp>` followed by `manage.py migrate`.
 3. Open Django Admin and you should find all Models defined in your app, showing up in the Admin.
-4. While the relevant collections have been created in MongoDB, they have have no data inside.
+4. While the relevant collections have been created in MongoDB, they have no data inside.
 5. Continue by inserting data into the collections manually, or use Django Admin for a GUI.

 ## Setting up an existing MongoDB database on Django